top of page

 Communion is normally celebrated on the 1st Sunday of the month and on special days in the liturgical calendar: Ash Wednesday, Maundy Thursday, Easter Sunday, Pentecost Sunday, A Close of Summer Sunday, World Wide Communion Sunday, the First Sunday of Advent and Christmas Eve.

 Are there any other rituals I might not be expecting?
-Any foot-washing or things like that?
+Any foot-washing

 Nothing like that.